 Photo: Julian Whitelaw

-Boeing has now developed, built and will be installing their own winglets for the 737 MAX family.
+Boeing has now developed, built* and are installing their own winglets for the 737 MAX family.
 The "Advanced Technology" winglet combines rake tip technology with a dual feather winglet concept into one advanced treatment for the wings of the 737 MAX.".
+Using what they call "Natural Laminar Flow Technology"

 The AT Winglets measure 8 feet from root to top of winglet and a total of 9 feet 7 inches from bottom of lower tip to top of higher tip.
 The top portion is 8 feet 3 inches and the bottom portion is 4 feet 5.8 inches.
 The ground clearance of the bottom tip is 10 feet 2 inches.